 - Head to the entrance that is stated on your ticket and join one of the queues.

-- Simply pass through the screening arch when asked by one of the team and you’re good to go.
+- Simply pass through the screening system when asked by one of the team.

 - You may be required to undergo a further search; you’ll be instructed to head to the nearest search table if required.

 - Items which are illegal.
 Anyone found in possession of illegal or contraband goods may also be liable for prosecution;